hiddenswitch/Meteor-Unity/README.md

 Meteor-Unity
 ============

 A Unity SDK for Meteor.
+Supports Unity3D 5.0.0 and higher!

 ##### Getting started